prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/ethereum-hardware.md

 ## Ethereum Mining Hardware

-In order to mine Ethereum, you need a powerful [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit){:target="_blank"} (Graphics Processing Unit).
+Just like [Decred](/crypto-mining/decred-hardware/), in order to mine Ethereum, you need a powerful [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit){:target="_blank"} (Graphics Processing Unit).
 Originally, the CPU was used for mining, but miners quickly discovered the GPU was far more efficient and effective for mining.
+Currently, there are no ASICs for mining Ethereum.

 ![Ethereum Logo](/img/cryptocurrency/ethereum-logo.png){: .img-right .img-small}